BasilGuo/fc-binding-message/draft-xu-fc-binding-message.md

 Binding Message (BM) is a signed object that binds the IP prefix with its announced AS's Paths, eventually, it could compose, verify, and protect the forwarding path of traffic.
 It should together use with Forwarding Commitments {{FC}} which is a signed object used in the control plane to protect BGP routing.
 BM is used for concatenating all ASes on the announced path.
 It means that FC should provide the relationship between one IP prefix in a BGP-UPDATE message and the original announced AS, while BM should list all the generated FCs for one IP prefix in a BGP-UPDATE message.
 The generated Binding Message is split into two parts, one for the BM body which is a newly signed object, and the other for the FCList which includes the BMID as well as a series of FCID {{FC}}.
 The FCList would be sent to all ASes in the reverse direction of related IP prefix propagation.

 The BM uses the template for RPKI digitally signed objects {{RFC6488}} for the definition of a Cryptographic Message Syntax (CMS) {{RFC5652}} wrapper for the BM content as well as a generic validation procedure for RPKI signed objects.
-As BM needs to be validated with RPKI certificates issued by the current infrastructure, we assume the mandatory-to-implement algorithms in {{RFC6485}}, or its successor.
+As BM needs to be validated with RPKI certificates issued by the current infrastructure, we assume the mandatory-to-implement algorithms in {{RFC6485}} or its successor.

-To complete the specification of the FC (see {{Section 4 of RFC6488}}), this document defines:
+To complete the specification of the BM (see {{Section 4 of RFC6488}}), this document defines:

-1. The object identifier (OID) that identifies the FC signed object.
+1. The object identifier (OID) that identifies the BM signed object.
 This OID appears in the eContentType field of the encapContentInfo object as well as the content-type signed attribute within the signerInfo structure.
 2. The ASN.1 syntax for the BM content, which is the payload signed by the BGP speaker.
-The FC content is encoded using the ASN.1 {{X.680}} Distinguished Encoding Rules (DER) {{X.690}}.
+The BM content is encoded using the ASN.1 {{X.680}} Distinguished Encoding Rules (DER) {{X.690}}.
 3. The steps required to validate a BM beyond the validation steps specified in {{RFC6488}}.